ExpositionEngineering/exposition-engineering-article-peer-reviews-starter/writing/article_peer_reviews.md

 ### Q4: What advice would you give to future FS 102 students who write papers in the field of exposition engineering?

-Note: Provide a list of three points of advice that you would give to future FS 102 students.
+TODO: Provide a list of three points of advice that you would give to future FS 102 students.

 - Authentic
 - Engaging